kreichold/CointSelfNorm/README.md

 ## Main Functions

 ### inference.m
-This is the only function the research has to call manually.
+This is the only function the researcher has to call manually.
 It tests general linear restrictions (specified by the researcher) on the coefficients corresponding to the stochastic regressors using the self-normalized test statistic.
 The test decision is based on either simulated asymptotically valid critical values or bootstrap critical values.
 The function always calls the following function:

 + **IMOLS.m**
 This function estimates the coefficients corresponding to the stochastic regressors (and, if included, also to the deterministic regressors) using the IM-OLS estimator of Vogelsang and Wagner (2014).
 The function also computes the self-normalizer.